Robert Thomson (executive)

-Robert Thomson (born 11 March 1961) is an Australian journalist.
-Since January 2013 he has been chief executive of News Corp.
+Robert James Dell’Oro Thomson (born 11 March 1961) is an Australian journalist and business executive.
+He has been the chief executive of News Corp since 2013.

-Life
+Early life

 Thomson was born in Torrumbarry, Victoria, and studied at Christian Brothers College in St Kilda East, and at the Royal Melbourne Institute of Technology.
-One of his ancestors was named Arturo Dell'Oro, and came from Domodossola, in northern Italy.
-He is married to Wang Ping, the daughter of a general in the Chinese People's Liberation Army.

 Career

 Thomson started work as a copyboy at The Herald (now the Herald Sun) in Melbourne in 1979.
 In 1983, he became senior feature writer for The Sydney Morning Herald, and two years later became Beijing correspondent for The Sydney Morning Herald as well as the Financial Times.
 Thomson then became a Tokyo correspondent for the Financial Times in 1989.
 Thomson was appointed the Financial Times foreign news editor in 1994 and in 1996 became editor of the Financial Times weekend edition.
 While at Sydney Morning Herald, Thomson wrote a series on Australian judges, which was published as a book in 1987, The Judges: A Portrait of an Australian Judiciary.
 In 1998, Thomson became U.S. managing editor of the Financial Times.